w3c/webrtc-svc/explainer.md

 and KEY_SHIFT modes.

-As a result of this feedback, a new proposal was developed, focussing on pre-canned scalability strucutres known as scalability modes.
+As a result of this feedback, a new proposal was developed, focussing on pre-canned scalability structures known as scalability modes.